What Makes Presbyterians Distinct? Part I

 When I met with the Preparation Committee at the very beginning of my candidacy, one of the members asked why I was planning to attend a non-Presbyterian school.
 I replied, “I’ve spent my whole life around you people, I figure it’s time for a break.”

 The silence that followed was, shall we say, uncomfortable.
 It worked out very well, though.
-I was able to take courses at the nearby Presbyterian seminary, so I could show that I was sufficiently orthodox, that is, literally, “inside the doors.”
+I was able to take courses at the nearby Presbyterian seminary, so I could show that I was sufficiently orthodox.
 Because I had such a firm grounding in more than 20 years of Presbyterian activity I was able to get a lot out of encountering other denominations and religions.
 My entering class included a broad spectrum of faiths from Roman Catholic to Quaker.
 My classmates helped me understand my own tradition better.

 I’ll never forget the Monday when I went to class and learned that my United Methodist classmate, Sally, had flown home to Alabama over the weekend and came back ordained.
 For Presbyterians ordination is a big event; it’s the end of a lengthy ordeal.
 When I was ordained two years after Sally, the party my church threw was like a wedding reception.
 I was insulted that Sally hadn’t invited me to hers.
 I learned that United Methodists have a two-tiered ordination process.
 Usually during seminary they are ordained as Deacons, which allows them to serve as student pastors.
 A few years later most are ordained as Elders, which is a more significant achievement.